Introduction

 Clorinde is a tool powered by rust-postgres

-designed to generate type-checked Rust interfaces from your PostgreSQL queries.
+designed to generate type-checked Rust interfaces from PostgreSQL queries, with an emphasis on compile-time safety and high performance.
 It works by preparing your queries against an actual database and then running an extensive validation suite on them.
-Once the queries are prepared and validated, Rust code is generated into a module, which can be imported and used in your project.
-The basic premise is thus to:
+Rust code is then generated into a separate crate, which can be imported and used in your project.

 - Write your PostgreSQL queries.

-- Use Clorinde to generate Rust code.
+- Use Clorinde to generate a crate with type-safe interfaces to those queries.

 Compared to other Rust database interfaces, Clorinde's approach has the benefits of being simple to understand while also generating code that is both ergonomic and free of heavy macros or complex generics.
 Since Clorinde generates plain Rust structs, you can also easily build upon the generated items.